Devon-Valencia/Devon-Valencia/ReadMe.md

 **Python** and **React** Jr Dev

-currently attending **Aims Community College** for Computer Science
+Currently attending **Aims Community College** for Computer Science

-Used to be a former *pro Rocket League* player.
+Used to be a former *Professionall Rocket League* player.

 <br>